nkriznar/mcda5550-reactNative/README.md

-# React Native Weather App - MCDA5550 Assignment 1
+# React Native Weather App

 This application is a Weather Forecast tool built with React Native, Expo, and SQLite.
 It allows users to view weather for their current location, search for cities, and save up to 5 favorite locations for quick access.